Old House & Barn Expo

 Historic Home Owners, Traditional Arts Enthusiasts Gathered At Expo

-Our biennial exposition helped old house and barn owners and enthusiasts with appropriate and affordable restoration and preservation solutions.
+Our biennial exposition in March, 2016, helped old house and barn owners and enthusiasts with appropriate and affordable restoration and preservation solutions.
+Our next Expo will be in 2018.
 Attendees created show “itineraries” and explored garden, architecture, history and preservation strategies through hourly lectures, and visit with over 60 exhibitors and traditional arts demonstrators.
 Children -- and adults -- enjoyed an Expo scavenger hunt as well as opportunities to try building crafts.

 “The event was helpful to homeowners whose houses date from 1750 to 1950, those who want to add old traditions to their new house, and people who just love old building crafts and traditions,” said Beverly Thomas, program director at the Preservation Alliance.
 Lecture and demonstration topics included an exploration of architectural features of old homes, solutions to common barn repair problems, energy efficiency measures, tips for healthy homes, paint color and garden information, insurance, real estate and financial options, stone wall building and timberframing.